HowieDuhzit/.github/.github/SUPPORT.md

 ### Feature Requests

 Have an idea for a new feature?
-We'd love to hear it!
+I'd love to hear it!
 Please [create a new issue](https://github.com/HowieDuhzit/HowieDuhzit/issues/new?template=feature_request.md) with:

 - Clear description of the feature
 - Why it would be useful